WHO chief predicts one million cases of virus within days

 New cases rose by almost 4,800 on Wednesday, a sharper spike than in the previous two days, bringing total infections since the outbreak came to light on February 21st to more than 110,500.

-A national lockdown in place since March 9th was due to expire on Friday, but prime minister Giuseppe Conte announced the restrictions would remain in place until at least April 13th.
+A national lockdown in place since March 9th was due to expire tomorrow, but prime minister Giuseppe Conte announced the restrictions would remain in place until at least April 13th.

 “If we stopped respecting the rules, if we decided to relax these rules, all the sacrifices would be in vain,” he told a news conference.He added the government would start softening the measures only with the approval of its scientific advisers.